Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Speed of Deployment and Change

-Because agentic systems understand intent and can generalise across scenarios, they’re quicker to implement — and even quicker to adapt.
-Instead of needing to recode entire flows, teams can tweak agent prompts or adjust high-level objectives.
-That’s how organizations move from pilot to production at speed, especially when paired with modular tools like large action models or modern AI-powered automation platforms.
+Since agentic systems understand intent and can handle different situations, they are quicker to set up and easier to adjust.
+Rather than rewriting entire workflows, teams can just change agent prompts or update main goals.
+This helps organizations move quickly from testing to full use, especially with flexible tools like large action models or modern AI automation platforms.

 Resilience and Fallback Mechanisms